DasPooja/react-test/README.md

 Users can switch between dark and light themes.

 ## 4. Logout Functionality:
 A Logout Button is available in the sidebar to log out and clear the token from localStorage.

-## Project Structure

-src/
-  ├── components/
-  │     ├── Login.jsx          # Login component
-  │     ├── Home.jsx           # Home component
-  │     └── AppLayout.jsx      # Contain all home content
-  │
-  │
-  ├── App.js                  # Main entry point
-  └── index.js

 ## Installation
 1. Clone the repository